 Combine the boiling water and chilled milk in a large bowl.
 Test temperature with finger to make sure it’s not too hot (will kill yeast), or too cold (yeast won’t activate).
 Add sugar, oil, and yeast, and stir.
-Set aside in a warm part of the kitchen for 10-15 minutes until bubbling/sponge like from yeast activating.
+Set aside for 10-15 minutes until sponge-like from yeast activating.

 Add 4 cups of flour and the salt.
 Fold together gently, being careful not to overmix.
 Add more flour if it’s still too sticky (usually another ½ cup is required).
-Gently knead together for 15 seconds into a ball, then leave in bowl and cover with a tea towel.
-Leave to proof in a warm part of the kitchen until double in size (approx 1 hour).
+Gently knead together into a ball, then leave in bowl and cover with a tea towel.
+Leave to proof until doubled in size (approx 1 hour).

-Remove risen dough from the bowl onto a lightly oiled or floured bench.
-Gently pat the dough out to a rectangle (2cm thickness) and cut into 6cmx6cm squares.
-Should make approx 24 pieces.
-Spread out the cut pieces on an oiled or floured surface, cover with a tea towel and leave to proof for another 15 minutes.
+Remove risen dough from the bowl onto a lightly oiled bench (oiling instead of flouring the surface makes for cleaner oil when frying).
+Gently pat the dough out to a 2cm thick rectangle and cut into 6cmx6cm squares.
+Should make approx. 20 pieces.
+Spread out the pieces on an oiled surface, cover with a tea towel and leave to proof for another 15 minutes.

-TIP: You can roll the edge of a dinner plate along the dough to cut/divide instead of a knife.
-This will seal the edges and give a more 'pillow-like' outcome.
+TIP: Roll the edge of a dinner plate along the dough to cut instead of a knife.
+This will seal the edges and produce a more 'pillow-like' outcome.

-While waiting for dough to proof, heat a medium size pot of oil to 165°C. Make it deep enough so that the dough won’t be touching the base and can float while cooking.
+Heat a medium size pot of oil to 165°C. Make the oil deep enough so that the dough won’t be touching the base and can float while cooking.

 TIP: To check temperature is hot enough, place end of a wooden spoon in the oil.
 If it bubbles, the oil is ready.
 Oil is too hot if the dough goes golden brown too fast and the inside is still doughy/uncooked.

-Gently place dough in the hot oil in batches of 4-5 (or however many fit in your pot), and cook until golden brown, approx. 30 seconds per side.
-Once cooked, remove from oil and drain on a paper towel.
+Gently place dough in the hot oil in batches and cook until golden brown, approx. 30 seconds per side.
+Once cooked, remove from oil and transfer onto a paper towel-lined dish.
 Allow to rest for 5 minutes before serving.

 Eat fresh.
-Delicious as is, or you can add butter, golden syrup, jam, (or whatever topping you want).
-Also great on the side of boil up/roast/dinner.
-You can even make them into gourmet burgers!
+Delicious as is, or you can add a slab of butter and drizzle of golden syrup (or whatever topping you want!).
+Also great on the side of boil up/roast/dinner — you can even make them into gourmet burgers.
 If you happen to have any leftovers the next day (which is very rare!), cut them in half and lightly toast to make the best Māori-style crumpets 🤤